derekangziying/nus-devops/README.md

-# nus-devops
+# NUS FintechSG DevOps
-this is a test repository
+This is a test repository for the DevOps homework assignments

-Hello I am using Git!

-# This is a headline

-This is text

-# This is a much smaller headline